akuetu/SBG_Roulette/README.md

 dotnet run

+# How to run all tests?
+Go to  "X:\SBG_Roulette\Roulette.Tests" directory

+dotnet test

-# How to test bets?
+# How to play the game?
 Please see the Postman endpoint json file.
 (In the project's Postman folder).

 # No https: